wpexpertsio/Post-SMTP/readme.txt

 == Description ==

-= Version 1.9.6 released - We have a new Chrome extension =
+= Version 1.9.7 released - The SMTP Fallback =
-New Chrome extension and small updates.
-[Read the detailes here](https://postmansmtp.com/post-smtp-1-9-6-new-chrome-extension/)
+A fallback is a unique solution only exist on Post SMTP.
+You can configure a backup SMTP, so if your emails are failing your site will keep sending emails !!!
+[Read the detailes here](https://postmansmtp.com/post-smtp-1-9-7-the-smtp-fallback/)

 = The Only SMTP plugin with chrome Notifications =
 Get notified if your emails are failing inside your Chrome browser.
 [Download here](https://chrome.google.com/webstore/detail/post-smtp-notifications/npklmbkpbknkmbohdbpikeidiaekjoch?hl=en-US)